goliatone/application-core/docs/02_GETTING_STARTED.md

 The fastest way to get up and running is by installing and using the [core CLI tool][core.io-cli] which enables you to create new projects using the command line.
 You can read more about the **core.io** CLI tool in it's [documentation][core.io-cli-docs] page.

+Writing documentation is hard, and keeping it up to date is also hard.
+If you come across a step that does not work as expected you could create an issue on [github][issues].

 ### 1. Install core.io cli tool belt:

 Open a new terminal window and type the following command: